Duckierstone42/Vehicular-Object-Detection---ML4641P/README.md

 ### Analysis so far...

+As seen in the image from our test set, this iteration of our model already does a very good job of detecting vehicles and constructing their proper bounding boxes.
+The red and green boxes align quite well, and there are no anomalies where the model is blatantly wrong.
+There is one minor issue in that not every single vehicle is being detected, but this only happens when it is far away from where the image was taken.

 ### Next Steps

-Our next step is to us a Variational Autoencoder (VAE) to compress our input into a problem of a more manageable dimensionality.
+Our next step is to use a Variational Autoencoder (VAE) to compress our input into a problem of a more manageable dimensionality.
 This will allow our model to run with much greater efficiency.
 We can even extend the use of the VAE to reduce/ignore noise in our input images, so we can detect objects with greater accuracy and confidence.

 ## References